b10902026-jimmy/acapelatts_go/README.md

 ## Running this Project in a Docker Container

-### Build the Docker image (the -t parameter is used to customize the tag of the image):
+### Build the Docker image from Dockerfile in the directory:

 docker build -t video-processor:latest .

+- The -t parameter is used for customizing the tag of an image.

 ### Command to start the container:

 docker run -d -v /home/shared/video_processing_log:/app/log -v /home/shared/unprocessed_videos:/home/shared/unprocessed_videos -v /home/shared/processed_videos:/home/shared/processed_videos -p 30016:30016 --env-file .env --name video-processor-go video-processor:latest

+- The -v parameter is used for mounting volumes inside the container to the local host machine.
+- The -p parameter is used for mapping ports between the container and the host.
+- The --env-file parameter is used for loading environment variables from a file into the container.
+- The --name parameter is used for naming the container.